makichiis/framework-engine/syntax_spec.md

 > Note: Avoid usage of [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation)

 ### Namespaces
 Namespaces are written as mnemonics in lowercase (e.g. `std` = `standard library`).
 The top-level Framework Engine namespace is specified as `fe`.
-Namespaces with sufficiently short meanings may use full words, e.g., all objects declared under `fe/objects/sample_objects/` are defined within the namespace `fe::sample`.
+Namespaces with sufficiently short names may use full words, e.g., all objects declared under `fe/objects/sample_objects/` are defined within the namespace `fe::sample`.

 > Header and header guard macro definitions that belong to the Framework Core should be prefixed with `FE_`, e.g., `framework-core/include/fe/resource_manager.hpp` is guarded with `FE_RESOURCE_MANAGER_HPP`.